-Lytchett Matravers Parish Council wants the people from the village to have the opportunity of a voice in how their village will grow and develop over the next 15 to 20 years.
+Lytchett Matravers Parish Council wants the people from the village to have the opportunity of a voice in how their village will grow and develop over the plan period to 2031.
 The intention is to provide a plan describing the community's vision for the future of the parish, where we should invest for the future of the village and to provide village residents with a voice in the planning process.